 COVID-19 has upended many areas of our lives, not the least of which is education.
-Due to the pandemic and worldwide shutdown, distance education became a necessity at lightning speed.
-More than 1.5 billion students, or 91.3 percent of global enrollments, were directly affected by school closures at the height of the COVID-19 outbreak in early April.1 With so many students suddenly out of classrooms, school administrators, teachers, and parents scrambled to meet students’ educational needs with online learning.2 It is no longer a question of when we migrate from in-person classrooms to distance education, but how well we can quickly transition when the need arises.
+Due to the pandemic and worldwide shutdown, transitioning to distance education at lightning speed became a necessity.
+More than 1.5 billion students, or 91.3% of global enrollments, were directly affected by school closures at the height of the COVID-19 outbreak in early April.1 With so many students suddenly out of classrooms, school administrators, teachers, and parents scrambled to meet students’ educational needs with online learning.2 It is no longer a question of when we will migrate from in-person classrooms to distance education.
+It's now a question of how well we can quickly transition when the need arises.

 The U.S. is particularly well-positioned to take advantage of the various e-learning options that are available.3 High-speed internet can be found in most U.S. regions, with the average internet speed more than twice that of the rest of the world.4 However, even in the U.S., access to distance learning is not uniform.
 Students of color, especially those in households with low incomes, are at a distinct disadvantage when it comes to education and technology, and this was true before the pandemic.5

 This has sparked a discussion among education professionals about the state and accessibility of distance education, the impact of COVID-19 on remote learning, and the role that educators and administrators play in providing students with an effective online educational experience.

 Distance education is defined as a style of learning where teachers and students are physically separated, and different technologies are used so that they can communicate effectively.6 While originally focused on full-time employees and those in remote regions, it has become increasingly prevalent in other contexts.